AndresLDF/ML-Zoomcamp-Capstone2-BitCoinPricePrediction/README.md

 ### Selected Model
 The model selected was the Gradien Boosting model.
 It has the better performance.
 More details on the selection and final training here: [Final Model Selection](https://github.com/AndresLDF/ML-Zoomcamp-Capstone2-BitCoinPricePrediction/blob/main/Notebooks/Final_Model_selection_and_Training.ipynb)

+## Train the Selected Model with your Data Set
+1. Clone this repository into your local machine
+2. Delete the Datasets in the Datasets folder
+3. Add your Dataset on the forlder Datasets and rename it to BTCEUR.csv
+4. In the root directory for your cloned project open a terminal
+5. Run the command ```python preparation.py```
+6. Delete the files in the folder Trained_Models
+7. Now run the following command in the previously opened shell ```python train.py```
+8. The models will be avialable in the folder Trained_Models

 ## Run the Python Files for the model in PipEnv
 1. Clone this repository into your local machine